Tourism in Memphis, Tennessee: Memphis Zoo

 The Memphis Zoo, which is located in midtown Memphis, features many exhibits of mammals, birds, fish, and amphibians from all over the world.
-The most popular exhibits are The Northwest Passage with a state of the art above and below the water viewed Polar Bear exhibit, The Teton Trek and the zoo's panda exhibit, which is one of only a handful in North America.
+The most popular exhibits are The Northwest Passage with an above and below the water viewed Polar Bear exhibit, The Teton Trek and the zoo's panda exhibit, which is one of only a handful in North America.

 Mud Island River Park

 The Mud Island River Park (which contains the Mississippi River Museum) is located on Mud Island in downtown Memphis.
 The Park is noted for its River Walk.
 The River walk is a 1:2112 scale working model showing 1000 mi (1600 km) of the Lower Mississippi River, from Cairo, Illinois to New Orleans, Louisiana and the Gulf of Mexico.
 30 in (75 cm) in the model equal 1 mi (1.6 km) of the Mississippi River.

 The Walk stretches roughly 0.5 mi (800 m), allowing visitors to walk in the water and see models of cities and bridges along the way.
 The Gulf of Mexico section was once used as a waterpark named Bud Boogie Beach.
 The museum offers 18 galleries of regional history and features an indoor life-size replica of a civil war era riverboat.